 How much will they cost?

 They’re not cheap.
 A good one can set you back with 500-800 dollars.
-But, if you like camping and you think summer camping is not enough to satisfy you then you might want to consider one.
+But, if you like camping and you think summer camping is not enough to satisfy your needs, then you might want to consider one.
 I would pay the money if I’d know that they will last for quite some time.

 Use natural insulator when you go camping

 Some of you might want to take this to the survival ideas and use what nature has to offer and insulating materials.
-I can see myself doing this some time, and it’s not even a bad idea.
+I can see myself doing this sometime, and it’s not even a bad idea.